-Grief – Not a time for Etiquette
+No time for Etiquette

-A few years ago in just one moment my life went from a normal day at the office into shock, disbelief, anger, guilt, shame, fear and sadness.
+A few years ago in just one moment, my life went from a normal day at the office into shock, disbelief, anger, guilt, shame, fear and sadness.
 All classic symptoms of grief, the cause, my Dad died before I got to the hospital.
 My life was forever different, I would be changed by the event.
 I just didn’t know by how much.

 Fast forward to now, I changed careers and am now a Grief Coach.
 I want to accompany others through this extremely emotional and confusing time.
 Thoughts such as what will your new life look like without them?
 That person was always there regardless of your relationship with them.
 There was comfort in knowing you were not alone.
 It is time to reach out to friends and family and talk about it.
 This helps make it real for you.

-Grief is like starting a new job, at first there is a big learning curve and it can be scary, you are uncertain on so many levels.
-After 6 months to 1 year you become at ease with yourself as you make new connections and see for yourself the difference you are making.
+Grief is like starting a new job, at first, there is a big learning curve and it can be scary, you are uncertain on so many levels.
+After 6 months to 1 year, you become at ease with yourself as you make new connections and see for yourself the difference you are making.
 By year two you are feeling comfortable enough to decide if you are going to stay or move on (an example given by Dr. Lori Kay).

 Instead welcome them in and experience them when they come to visit.
 Treat them like welcome visitors, sit down and have tea with them and talk.
 You will be surprised at what they can teach you.
 I’m writing this for both men and women.
-Grief affect us all, although men have a harder time allowing themselves to be emotional, instead they have to think their way out.
+Grief affects us all, although men have a harder time allowing themselves to be emotional, instead, they have to think their way out.
 Don’t, stop, no fixing, just allow.
 Perhaps join a men’s group to help you process your grief.
 I cannot repeat enough.
 Don’t do grief alone, seek help and talk it out.
 Grief needs to be accompanied, seek support.

 Forgiveness & Acknowlegement